csplib/csplib/HOWTO.md

 ## Keeping your fork up to date

-If you made a fork of CSPLib and make a clone of your fork to your local computer, you can keep your fork up to date by running the following commands.
+If you made a fork of CSPLib and made a clone of your fork to your local computer, you can keep your fork up to date by running the following commands.

     git fetch upstream
     git checkout master